 01 of 11

 Shown here is the Robert Abbey Collin Saki Shade Tray Floor Lamp, offering a retro look.
-The lamp, which is 59" high, has a bronze finish over aluminum and dark antique nickel finish accents and a fabric shade which is 15" across the top, 21" across the bottom, and 13" high.
-The glass tray is 18" in diameter.
-The tripod base is 14 1/2" in diameter.
-The lamp accepts a three-way bulb with a maximum incandescent wattage of 150 watts.Continue to 5 of 9 below.
+The lamp, which is 59 inches tall, has a bronze finish over aluminum along with dark antique nickel finish accents.
+Its fabric shade is 15 inches across the top, 21 inches across the bottom, and 13 inches tall.
+The glass tray is 18 inches in diameter, while the tripod base is 14.5 inches.
+This lamp accepts a three-way bulb with a maximum incandescent wattage of 150 watts.

 Adjustable Club Floor Lamp

 06 of 11

 Six-Way Floor Lamp

-Shown here is the traditional style Bronze View Six Way Floor Lamp from Robert Abbey, which has a bronze finish over cast metal and steel.
+Shown here is the traditional style Bronze View Six-Way Floor Lamp from Robert Abbey, which has a bronze finish over cast metal and steel.
 The shade is in parchment Saki fabric.
 The lamp has six different levels of light output and a six-way switch.
-It takes three 60-watt and one 100 watt bulb.
-The base is 10" in diameter and the shade is 14" across the top, 18" across the bottom and 9 1/2" high.
-The entire lamp is 56" high.Continue to 7 of 9 below.
+It takes three 60-watt bulbs and one 100-watt bulb.
+The base is 10 inches in diameter, and the shade is 14 inches across the top, 18 inches across the bottom, and 9.5 inches high.
+The entire lamp is 56 inches high.

 07 of 11

 Tower Floor Lamp

 08 of 11

 Down Bridge Floor Lamp

-Since it takes a 150-watts 3-way bulb, you can control the amount of light you need.
-The total height is 58", and the shade is 13" wide at the bottom.Continue to 9 of 9 below.
+Shown here is the Frederick Cooper Toyon Brass Bronze Floor Lamp.
+It is suitable for traditional, rustic, and eclectic styles with an embossed faux-leather shade for added texture and interest.
+The column has complementary fabric and metal with a brass bronze finish.
+Since it takes a 150-watts three-way bulb, you can control the amount of light you need.
+The total height is 58 inches, and the shade is 13 inches wide at the bottom.Continue to 9 of 11 below.

 09 of 11